 In 1997, Green was selected as an Artistic Ambassador for the United States Information Agency for which he concertized in Moldova and the Middle East.
 He has participated in international festivals of contemporary music in Krakow, Poland and Chisinau, Moldova in 1999, 2000 and 2001, as well as the 2002 International Clarinet and Saxophone Festival in Xian, China, the Wienermusikseminar 2002 in Vienna, the EuroArts Festival in Pusan, Korea, and as a soloist in Brasov, Romania in the summer of 2003.

 From 1992 to 2007, he was a faculty member of the Lynn University Conservatory of Music in Boca Raton.
 From 1996-2011 he was a member of the Florida International University faculty, and from 1998 to 2013 he was a faculty member of Florida Atlantic University in Boca Raton.
-He served as First Clarinetist of the Florida Grand Opera Orchestra and currently serves as the Atlantic Classical Orchestra.
-He is active in the chamber music scenes in South Florida and New England.
+He served as First Clarinetist of the Florida Grand Opera Orchestra and the Atlantic Classical Orchestra.
+He was a founding member of the Florida Woodwind Quintet and played with the contemporary music group NODUS Ensemble.
+His band Klezmer East enjoyed a popular following in South Florida.